euphonie/study-notes/Engineering Tools/Cloud/GCP/Security/Cloud Security Scanner.md

 	- Logs in with specified credentials
 	- User-agent and maximum Request per rate (Queries per second, QPS) can be configured

+**Cloud IAP**
+- Central authentication and authorization layer for all applications over HTTPS.

 ## Application Vulnerabilities

 - **Injection**.
 Happens when some form of malicious content can be injected into an application from an app attacker and then the application accepts and interprets the content.